 In this post, we provide instructions on how to build a Chain to automatically collect OneCloud GroundRunner logs and email them to the OneCloud administrator.
 This solution provides a self-service mechanism to gather the logs and is intended for OneCloud users that do not have direct access to the GroundRunner installation path.
 After you collect the logs, you can provide our support and engineering teams the information they need to help resolve any issues faster.

 To better understand the Chain, let’s take a closer look at the OneCloud GroundRunner installation.
 When the GroundRunner is installed, a number of executables and directories are created.
 Within the root installation directory, the executables are installed.
 Consecutively, two subdirectories that are created.
-The first subdirectory is for data processing and the namez of this directory is the token specified when installing the GroundRunner.
+The first subdirectory is for data processing and the names of this directory is the token specified when installing the GroundRunner.
 The second subdirectory is the log directory.
 This is where the GroundRunner log is saved.
-The below is a sample Windows installation.

 Root installation directory: